daharper/TicTacToe/README.md

 ![ConsoleScreenShot](https://github.com/daharper/TicTacToe/assets/2164086/a6aa7608-5e5f-4080-94cb-684c348c2b4d)

-The results are fairly consistant over many runs, demonstrating player's strengths.
+The results are fairly consistant over many runs.

 This was a fun challenge to start learning about Blazor WebAssembly.